seleniumQuery/seleniumQuery/README.md

     - This functionality is available through the `.getBy()` function and, as `.selector` was, depending on the context, is not always available.

-#jQuery Extension Selectors
+#CSS and jQuery Extension Selectors

-Below the list of current supported jQuery Extension selectors and soon to be supported.
+Below the list of current supported noteworthy CSS and jQuery Extension selectors.

 As expected, the note jQuery usually displays in their extensions applies to seleniumQuery as well: Queries using the extended selectors cannot take advantage of the performance boost provided by the native DOM `querySelectorAll()` method.
 This way, if your code has performance issues, you may achive faster results by using native CSS selectors.

 ###Supported

+- [`:checked` Selector](https://api.jquery.com/checked-selector/) - Matches all elements that are checked or selected.
 - [`:contains()` Selector](http://api.jquery.com/contains-selector/) - Select all elements that contain the specified text.
+- [`:disabled` Selector](http://api.jquery.com/disabled-selector/) - Selects all elements that are disabled.
+- [`:enabled` Selector](http://api.jquery.com/enabled-selector/) - Selects all elements that are enabled.
 - [`:eq()` Selector](http://api.jquery.com/eq-selector/) - Select the element at index n within the matched set.
+- [`:hidden` Selector](http://api.jquery.com/hidden-selector/) - Selects all elements that are hidden.
 - [`:selected` Selector](http://api.jquery.com/selected-selector/) - Selects all elements that are selected.
+- [`:visible` Selector](http://api.jquery.com/visible-selector/) - Selects all elements that are visible.

 ###Soon (next release roadmap)